Pac-12 in talks with Gonzaga, targeting Utah St., UNLV as Mountain West pushes back, AP sources say

 Leaving the AAC would have been costly for the schools.
 The conference’s bylaws require a 27-month notification for departing schools and a $10 million exit fee.
 An early departure, which would be necessary, would cost more.
 When UConn left the AAC to return to the Big East it cost the school $17 million.
 The AAC received $25 million from SMU for an expedited move to the ACC this year.

-The Pac-12 and its four newest members are already on the hook for about $110 million in exit fees and penalties to the Mountain West, a potential windfall for that conference to share with schools that choose to stay.
+The Pac-12 and its four newest members are already on the hook for about $110 million in exit fees and penalties to the Mountain West, a potential windfall for that conference to share with schools that choose to stay or join.

 Pac-12 Commissioner Teresa Gould has declined to detail how that cost will be shared by the incoming schools and conference, which is sitting on about $250 million in revenue the previous iteration of the Pac-12 was in line to receive this year and next.